 On the other hand, SaaS providers usually offer a free trial that allows users to test out the platform before buying the paid version.
 And once your site is set up, you won’t have to worry about starting from scratch, since the platform provider takes care of many of the backend processes for you.

-Since the user has full control over the source code, open-source software allows for complete customisation, all the way from product pages to themes to check-out experiences.
+Since the user has full control over the source code, open-source software allows for complete customization, all the way from product pages to themes to check-out experiences.
 With no restrictions, the user can completely modify the website to meet their business needs and create a unique customer experience.
 Unfortunately, open-source platforms are also very complex, and any technical changes are best handled by certified web developers.

 Maintenance and Support